Daily Forex market analysis - graphical, wave and technical analysis online

 Buy Signal

-Scenario #1: Buying the euro around 1.0407 (green line on the chart) with a target of 1.0449.
-At 1.0449, I plan to exit the market and sell in the opposite direction, expecting a movement of 30-35 pips from the entry point.
-A euro rally in the first half of the day is only likely with strong economic data from Germany and France.
-Before entering a buy trade, ensure the MACD is above the zero mark and starting to rise.
+Scenario #1: I plan to buy the euro today at 1.0803 (green line on the chart), targeting a rise to 1.0840.
+At 1.0840, I plan to exit long positions and open short positions in the opposite direction, aiming for a 30–35 pip move from the entry.
+A bullish move in the euro in the first half of the day can only be expected as a minor correction.
+Important: Before buying, ensure that the MACD is above the zero line and beginning to rise.

 Sell Signal